gruntwork-io/docs/docs/2.0/docs/patcher/guides/report.md

 # Patcher Report

-Patcher supports **non-interactive mode** for `patcher report`.

-In non-interactive mode, Patcher outputs a list of module dependencies in JSON format.
+Patcher `report` outputs a list of module dependencies in JSON format.

 ## Non-Interactive Mode
 Example usage:
 ```
-patcher report --non-interactive prod
+patcher report prod
 ```

 The report command outpust a list of module dependencies in JSON format to `stdout`, for example: